ecovillage/cabler/README.md

 For fun, some of the files include comments to be compliant with [(FSFEs) reuse](https://reuse.software/).

+### Mails

+`gem install mailcatcher && mailcatcher && xdg-open localhost:1080` to install, start and open mailcatcher.
+Should work out of the box in development mode.

 ## (Developer) Documentation

 ### Principles and goals